Don’t Let Social Media Destroy Your Car Accident Claim

 - Comments from Witnesses or Friends – Posting a status update about your accident could attract comments from someone that may have seen it or the people with you.
 These too can be twisted and taken out of context to weaken your case.

 - Posting about your Medical Condition – Avoid posting updates about your injuries while you are recovering.
-The defense can use this information to suggest your injuries were not as serious as you are claiming.
+The defense can use this information to suggest that your injuries were not as serious as you are claiming.

 Information Unrelated to your Claim Can Hurt You